vamsi1961/git_PR/Notes.md

     * It is often considered as a source of truth or official state of the project.

 A modified file is a file that has been prevously been added to the stage or commited to the local repository but since then has been changed in the working trees.

+# Remote Repository

+* A professionally manafed repository that is hosted in a data center or in the cloud.

+* It often acts as the central source of the truth or official state of the project.

+* It oftens integrates with other systems like issue trackers and continous delivery pipelines

+* **Hosted options**
+    * Bigbucket
+    * Github

+* **On premise Options**

+    * Bitbucker Server
+    * Github Enterprise
+    * Open Source Software
+        * these can be options can be hosted in a data center or in the cloud

+* The root directory of the remote repository is similar to ***.git*** of the local repository.
+* **URL** of the remote repository ends with ***.git***

+* `git clone`
+    * It is used to create a local copy of remote repository.

+* `git remote `
+    * displays information  about remote repository associated with local repository.
+* `git remote --verbose` or `git remote --v`
+    * give detailed info

+* `git remote add` <name> <url>

+    * This adds ino about the remote repo to local repo

+## Branches

+* All commits belong to a branch
+* By default, there is a single branch and it is called master

+* `git push`
+    * Writes commit for a branch to a remote repository
+* A successful push synchronizes the branches on the local and remote repositories so that they contain exactly the same commits.
+* Pushing to the remote repository is primary done to share your work with team, and also serves as a good backup of the local repository.

+* `git push [-u] [<repository>] [<branch>]`

+    * <repository> can be a name(shortcut) or URL
+    * `-u` track this branch

+* `git push -u origin main` there is only one branch(main) so push directly to main branch

+    * After writing objects to the remote repository git informs that a tracking relationship has been setup between the local and remote branches because of `-u` flag